mbielicki/15_puzzle/docs/report.md

 **Why Use IDDFS?**

-Despite the redundant work, IDDFS offers crucial advantages:
-- **Memory Efficiency**: BFS stores all frontier nodes in memory (can be enormous), while IDDFS only stores the current path (O(d) vs O(b^d) space)
-- **Scalability**: For deep solutions or large branching factors, the memory savings outweigh the redundant iterations
-- **Optimal + Space-Efficient**: The only algorithm combining BFS's optimality with DFS's memory efficiency

-**Trade-off Summary:**
-- IDDFS: More iterations, less memory, optimal
-- BFS: Fewer iterations, more memory, optimal
-- DFS: Fewer iterations, less memory, not optimal
+Despite performing redundant work, IDDFS offers crucial advantages that make it valuable for many practical applications.
+The memory efficiency is striking: while BFS stores all frontier nodes in memory (which can become enormous), IDDFS only stores the current path, achieving O(d) space complexity instead of BFS's O(b^d).
+For problems with deep solutions or large branching factors, these memory savings far outweigh the cost of redundant iterations.
+Most importantly, IDDFS is the only algorithm that combines BFS's optimality guarantee with DFS's memory efficiency—a unique position in the algorithm landscape.

+The trade-offs become clear when comparing all three uninformed algorithms: IDDFS accepts more iterations to maintain optimality while using minimal memory, BFS achieves fewer iterations at the cost of exponential memory growth, and DFS minimizes both iterations and memory but sacrifices the optimality guarantee.

 ### 2.4 Move Ordering Strategies